support your local gym

 You see, your small local gym is Average Joe’s.

-Heck, when I think back to the lockdown of 2020, the owner of my small local gym (Powerhouse Gym, South Shields) actually handed out sets of dumbbells and cardio machines for people to stay in shape at home (!!) – meanwhile the folks in the city continued paying their monthly direct debits to a 24/7 gym they couldn’t even fucking use!
+For example, when I think back to the lockdown of 2020, the owner of my small local gym (Powerhouse Gym, South Shields) actually gifted dumbbells and cardio equipment to his members to help them stay in shape at home (!!)… meanwhile the folks up the road continued to pay their expensive monthly membership to a 24/7 gym which they couldn’t even attend.

 So don’t support Glogo Gym, support Average Joe’s.